24 Coastal Kitchen Ideas to Create a Bright, Relaxing Retreat

 Maximize Airiness with Open Shelving for Dishes

-9. Display Coastal Collectibles in Glass-Front Cabinets
+9. Showcase Treasures in Glass-Front Cabinets

 Glass-front cabinets in a coastal kitchen displaying a curated collection of shells, coral, and other coastal treasures, adding personal character.